What is the monthly repayment on a £60,000 mortgage?

 What income do I need for a £60,000 mortgage?

 Salaries are one of the biggest deciders for mortgage lenders.
 Typically, lenders are willing to offer three or more times your household’s yearly income, sometimes up to four, but this could be reduced if you have other outstanding debts and dependents.
 However, it is always advisable to put down a higher deposit, particularly on a low borrowing amount such as £60,000.
 This will increase your Loan-to-Value ratio and may give you more choice and more flexible mortgage deals.
-Nottingham Mortgage Services advisers can guide you on the right product for your monthly income.
+Advisers at Mortgage Advice Bureau can guide you on the right product for your monthly income.

 Can you get £60,000 interest-only mortgages?